skip to content

 I earned my BA in East Asian Studies (2013) from Tel-Aviv University; and my MPhil (2015) and PhD (2020) in Chinese Studies from the University of Cambridge, under the supervision of Professor Roel Sterckx.
 Following my graduation, I held postdoctoral positions at the Needham Research Institute, Cambridge (2021) and the Hebrew University of Jerusalem (2021-22).
 My research to date has been published in the peer-reviewed journals Early China (CUP, 2017) and the Journal of Chinese Military History (Brill, 2020, winner of the Edward L. Dreyer prize for the best article in Chinese military history by an early career-scholar).

-Currently, I am finalising the manuscript for a monograph based on her doctoral dissertation, titled Polyphonic Thinking: Music and Authority in Early China (upcoming, Brill).
+Currently, I am finalising the manuscript for a monograph based on my doctoral dissertation, titled Polyphonic Thinking: Music and Authority in Early China (upcoming, Brill).
 The study examines the rhetorical and political functions of music in the Warring States (453-221 BCE) and Western Han (206 BCE – 9 CE) periods.
-I am further researching the social history of deafness in early China; and editing a volume on the history of disability in ancient China, titled Other Bodies: Disability and Bodily Impairment in Early China (upcoming, Routledge).
+My edited volume, titled Disability and Bodily Impairment in Early China: Other Bodies, will be available in print on March 2025 (Routledge, Needham Research Institute series).

 Teaching responsibilities:

-I have been supervising and teaching courses at the Department of Chinese, University of Cambridge, since 2016.
-During the 2022-23 academic year, I will teach and supervise Classical Chinese (first and second year), Chinese Art and Material Culture, and Chinese Dynastic History.
+I have been supervising and teaching courses at AMES since 2016.
+During the 2024-25 academic year, I will teach and supervise Literary Chinese I (C3), Chinese Dynastic History (C7), and Introduction to East Asian Studies (EAS1).

 Research interests: